Skip to main content

 Early in the Covid-19 pandemic, Kingston University Faculty of Science, Engineering and Computing PhD candidate Amtul Bhunnoo was among the skilled volunteers who gave up their time to support the ramping up of the country's nationwide Covid-19 testing capacity, at one of the country's Lighthouse Labs in Milton Keynes.
 Here she discusses the experience and why she decided to get involved.

-Kingston University has been helping inspire budding young female engineers through its involvement in the annual Primary Engineer competition.
+Kingston University has been helping to inspire budding young female engineers, through its involvement in the annual Primary Engineer competition.

-Each year, thousands of school pupils aged three to 18 enter the 'if you were an engineer, what would you do?' contest, run by Primary Engineer Programmes – a not-for-profit national organisation promoting engineering careers for school children.
+Each year, thousands of school pupils aged 3-to-18 enter the 'if you were an engineer, what would you do?' contest.
+This is run by Primary Engineer Programmes – a not-for-profit national organisation promoting engineering careers for school children.
 Entrants are challenged to interview engineers, identify problems and design solutions to them.

 Selected designs by winners of the London and Jersey contests are brought to life by a team of Kingston University technicians and students.
 In 2019, winning designs by Maisie Crook and Savannagh Dunne were turned into prototypes which were featured as part of an exhibition at Gatwick Airport.